refraction-ray/hpc-build-ansible-playbooks/roles/elk/README.md

 Notes
 --------------

-After finishing the role, you should further input the following two lines of command on master node to enable index template in ES and dashboard in kibana.

-`sudo filebeat setup --template -E output.logstash.enabled=false -E 'output.elasticsearch.hosts=["localhost:9200"]'`

-`sudo filebeat setup -e -E output.logstash.enabled=false -E output.elasticsearch.hosts=['localhost:9200'] -E setup.kibana.host=localhost:5601`

-The configuration is in general referenced on [this post](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-18-04#step-3-%E2%80%94-installing-and-configuring-logstash) with slight generalization to multiple distributed filebeats.
+The initial configuration is in general referenced on [this post](https://www.digitalocean.com/community/tutorials/how-to-install-elasticsearch-logstash-and-kibana-elastic-stack-on-ubuntu-18-04#step-3-%E2%80%94-installing-and-configuring-logstash) with generalization to multiple distributed filebeats.

+We further add multiple features from the minimal infrastructure: user authetication, multiple modules from filebeat, correct timestamps and no filters in logstash.

+Also note nginx http authentication might be conflict with kibana intrinsic ones, so don't set http auth twice.